Allvvar/EazySerializer/README.md

 ## Usage Example

-Below is a sample code snippet demonstrating how to use the **DataSerializer** class:
+Below is a sample code snippet demonstrating how to use the **EazySerializer** class:

 ```csharp
 // Example class to be serialized